-During the year, an interim dividend of £32.5 million was paid (2018: £31.2 million).
-The directors recommend that no final dividend be paid in respect of the year (2018: £nil).
+During the year, an interim dividend of £33.6 million was paid (2019: £32.5 million).
+The directors recommend that no final dividend be paid in respect of the year (2019: £nil).

 The Company's dividend policy is that dividends will be paid only after having due regard to available distributable reserves, available liquid funds and the financial resources and facilities needed to enable the Company to carry on its business for at least the next year.
 In addition, the level of dividends is set to maintain sufficient equity in the Company so as not to jeopardise its investment grade issuer credit rating.
+These strict parameters align with the conditions set out in the distribution licence and are considered carefully by the board so as to ensure that the payment of any dividend does not cause the Company to breach any licence obligations in the future.